ponlawat30109/OverParse/README.md

 ### OverParse Zer0 Edition
-Credit to Remon-7L for his additions
+Credit to Variant for keeping the damage logs up to date Credit to TyroneSama for making the original version of OverParse Credit to Remon-7L for his original JA + Crit additions

 ### PLEASE NOTE
 This tool and any other damage parser currently violates PSO2's Terms of Service ([In fact it is a bannable offense according to SEGA](http://pso2.jp/players/news/9224/)).
 Please do not misuse information given to you by this tool (or any other 3rd party parsing tool for that matter)